Beyond monoculture: Polydisperse moment methods for sub-stellar atmosphere cloud microphysics II. A three-moment gamma distribution formulation for GCM applications: Cause of gamma function divergence issue

 This equation yields

 Again, using the generator function of Eq. \eqref{eq:I_generator} and inserting the population-averaged kernel back to Eq. \eqref{eq:N_coll}, the rate of change in number density is given by

 Due to the reasons outlined above, in the model we only need to apply the incomplete gamma function for terms that may produce a negative or zero $\nu$ argument.
 For positive arguments to the gamma function, the incomplete gamma distribution is not required to be used and the equations outlined in the main text can be applied.
+This is shown in Figure \ref{fig:Kn_pop}, where, when a positive argument is given for both the incomplete gamma function and gamma function, the results are near identical.
+Therefore there is no significant loss of accuracy from using the gamma distribution for a positive $\nu$ argument than the incomplete gamma function.

 For the number-weighted Knudsen number, Kn$_{N}$, presented in Eq. \eqref{eq:Kn_N}, the divergence issues are also solved by applying the incomplete gamma function rather than the gamma function, leading to